kuroei/NifRomoController/readme.md

 NIFTY Romo Project
 ------------------------------------------------------------

-This project is an simple IoT Demo which has been on show atÅuCloud Computing Expo Japan Spring 2015ÅvandÅuAPPS JAPAN 2015Åv.
+This project is an simple IoT Demo which has been on show at„ÄåCloud Computing Expo Japan Spring 2015„Äçand„ÄåAPPS JAPAN 2015„Äç.
 We used the smartphone robot Romo, MQTT and WebRTC to show how to creat a simple application for IoT.

 ![img](https://scontent.xx.fbcdn.net/hphotos-xfa1/v/t1.0-9/11393160_823670774378068_6055071381405467661_n.jpg?oh=cd90b4685e1be44f2e0b086f8af8743c&oe=5602782D)